kenta-s/shellscript_for_docker/README.md

 - $ docker_sample exec    # enter into the container
 - $ docker_sample env     # execute $ eval $(docker-machine env machine_name)

-If you want to run the container without DB, please set `default_db=null`
+If you want to run the container without DB, please set `database_flg=false`